 Unlike many existing researches in MIR, this project is going to investigate how to explore and exploit context information from multimedia annotation and side information sources to facilitate different MIR tasks.
-While there are other approaches to this problem, this project focuses on developing contextualised semantic representations to bridge the aforementioned gap via machine learning.
-The main issues to be investigated include novel multimedia feature extraction methods suitable for contextualised MIR, contextualised semantics modelling and efficient techniques of using contextualised semantic models to support various MIR application tasks.
+While there are other approaches to this problem, this project focuses on exploring the synergy between contextualised semantic representations and low-level descriptors to bridge the aforementioned gap via machine learning.
+The main issues to be investigated include novel multimedia feature extraction methods suitable for contextualised MIR, contextualised semantics modelling, effective media data descriptors and their joint latent representations.
 In particular, the aforementioned research issues would be investigated by taking real environmental factors, e.g., noise and mismatch conditions, into account.
 Based on the proposed approaches, a prototype of high performance for a target application would be established, e.g., personalised MIR for video stream retrieval.
 While the relevant fundamental research is expected to be conducted, the project is suitable for one who has a clear targeted application area in mind.